Antidote1911/cryptyrust/README.md

 **Simple cross-platform cli and gui file encryption.**

 ## Usage:
+**Data Loss Disclaimer:** if you lose or forget your password, **your data cannot be recovered!** Use a password manager or another secure form of backup.

 With gui, Just drop a file onto the window, set a password, and choose where to save it.
 To decrypt, drop the encrypted file on the window, enter the password, and choose the output location.

 Exemples With CLI :